flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 In an analogy to the `InverseDesign` from the previous section, this object will generate a set of `JaxSimulationData` objects under the hood and use `tda.web.run_async` to run each of them in parallel.

-After the simulations are run, the combined post-processing function will be applied to the combined data to give the final value, minus any penalties in the shared `DesignRegion`.
+After the simulations are run, the combined post-processing function will be applied to the combined data to give the last value, minus any penalties in the shared `DesignRegion`.

 ```py